 We must have this complete picture of the Christian faith—past, present, and future—to fully grasp the awe-inspiring hope that we have in Jesus, our Savior.

-Prayer: Lord, give me wisdom and understanding as I look into Your Word to see Your sovereignty at work and grant me joy, love, and thankfulness as I remember the past, follow You in the present, and anticipate my future with You.
+Prayer: Lord, give me wisdom and understanding as I look into Your Word to see Your sovereignty at work.
+May I be filled with joy, love, and thankfulness as I remember the past, follow You in the present, and anticipate my future with You.
 I pray in the name of Jesus.
 Amen.